xpdustry/distributor/README.md

 }

 dependencies {
-    compileOnly 'fr.xpdustry.Distributor:1.5'
+    compileOnly 'fr.xpdustry.Distributor:1.7'
 }
 ```

-No proper javadoc for now, but feel free to ask me stuff through the pr or discord at Phinner#0867 (Make sure you join the mindustry discord first).
+No proper javadoc for now, but feel free to ask me stuff through the pr or discord at Phinner#0867 (Make sure you join the Mindustry discord first).

 ### As a Plugin